material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-### List "Detail" Elements
+### List "Tile" Elements

 As mentioned in the spec, lists can contain primary and secondary actions.
-It can also contain
+They can also contain
-things such as avatars, icons, interactive controls, etc. We call these items *detail* items.
+things such as avatars, icons, interactive controls, etc. We call all of these items *tiles*.
 Lists
-can contain 1 **graphic** item and/or 1 **end detail** item that are positioned at the start
+can contain 1 **supporting graphic** tile and/or 1 **meta data** tile that are positioned at the start
 and end of the list, respectively.
-These items are correctly flipped in RTL contexts.
+These tiles are correctly flipped in RTL contexts.

-> _N.B._ Please keep accessibility in mind when using things such as icons / icon fonts for detail
+> _N.B._ Please keep accessibility in mind when using things such as icons / icon fonts for tile
 > elements.
 Font Awesome has [excellent guidelines](http://fontawesome.io/accessibility/) for this.

 #### Adding a Supporting Graphic

-You can add a graphic using an element with class `mdc-list-item__graphic` class.
+You can add a supporting graphic using an element with class `mdc-list-item__graphic` class.

 ```html
 <ul class="mdc-list">